A stabilization result for Z/2-harmonic 1-forms by constructing solutions on closed 3-manifolds with long cylindrical necks: The Nash--Moser Theorem

-In summary, this construction of $\psi$ is very local in nature and if we assume that the cut-off function is supported on the boundary region, then the construction of $\psi$ will be independent of the length of the necks.
-Even more, outside of the boundary region, $\psi$ will be the identity map and thus $g_s - \psi^* g_s$ is supported in the boundary region.
-Therefore, we conclude that estimates on $g_s - \psi^* g_s$ will be uniform with respect to the parameter $s$. \\
+Secondly, the tame estimates of $\mathbf{E}$ will depend on the difference $g_s - \psi^* g_s \in \Gamma(\operatorname{Sym}^2 T^*M)$.
+In Proposition 4.2 in \cite{Donaldson2021} this diffeomorphism $\psi$ is explicitly constructed.
+In this construction $\psi$ only depends on the embedding of $\Sigma$ in the boundary region and $\psi$ can always be chosen to be the identity map on the necks and interior regions.
+Therefore, $g_s - \psi^* g_s$ is supported in the boundary regions, and we conclude that estimates on $g_s - \psi^* g_s$ will be uniform with respect to the parameter $s$.

-Thirdly, to make his analysis work, Donaldson had to define a weight function $W \in C^\infty(M)$ and he had to study $\tilde\Delta := W^{-1} \tilde{r}^2\Delta_{\psi^* g_s} W$ instead of $\tilde{r}^2\Delta_{\psi^* g_s}$.
-As explained in the beginning of Section 3 of his paper, this weight function only depends on the embedding of $\tilde \Sigma$ inside $M$.
-Explicitly, $W$ has to be a positive function that is equal to $1$ on $\Sigma$ and $\nabla W$ has to be equal to the mean curvature of $\Sigma$ up to some constant.
-If we additionally assume that $W$ equals $1$ outside of the boundary region, then estimates regarding $W$ will not depend on the length of the necks, because
+Thirdly, to make his analysis work, Donaldson had to define a weight function $W \in C^\infty(M)$ and he had to study $\tilde\Delta := W^{-1} \Delta_{\psi^* g_s} W$ instead of $\Delta_{\psi^* g_s}$.
+As explained in the beginning of Section 3 of his paper, this weight function only depends on the embedding of $\tilde \Sigma$ inside $M$ and can always be set to the constant 1 on the neck and interior regions.
+This way $W$ can be chosen independent of the length $s$.